CPU Utilization

 Then the overall system utilization is

 Note that the deadline for periodic task i, di , is typically the next cycle or time period, and is a critical design factor that is constrained by ei .
 The determination of the ei either prior to or after the code has been written can be extremely difficult, and in many cases, impossible, in which case estimation must be used.
 For aperiodic and sporadic tasks ui is calculated by assuming some worst-case execution period, usually the worst-case delay between event occurrences.
 Such approximations can inflate the utilization factor unnecessarily or can lead to overconfidence because of the tendency to “not worry” about its excessive contribution.
 The danger is to discover later that a higher frequency of occurrence than budgeted has led to a time-overload and system failure.
+The utilization factor differs from CPU throughput, which is a measure of the number of macroinstructions per second that can be processed based on some predetermined instruction mix.
+This type of measurement is typically used to compare CPU horsepower for a particular application.

 0 comments: